Dates to Remember

 • General Acoustics

-• Interior Noise / Structural Acoustics and Metamaterials
+• Interior Noise/Structural Acoustics and Metamaterials

 • Jet Aeroacoustics

-• Propeller, Rotorcraft and V/STOL Noise
+• Propeller, Rotorcraft, and Wind Turbine Noise

 • Turbomachinery and Core Noise